 XLF and APLF bind Ku80 at two remote sites to ensure DNA repair by non-homologous end joining.

-Nemoz C, Ropars V, Frit P, Gontier A, Drevet P, Yu J, Guerois R, Pitois A, Comte A, Delteil C, Barboule N, Baconnais S, Yin Y, Tadi S, Barbet-Massin E, Berger I, Le Cam E, Modesti M, Rothenberg E, Calsou P, Charbonnier JB
+Nemoz C, Ropars V, Frit P, Gontier A, Drevet P, Yu J, Guerois R, Pitois A, Comte A, Delteil C, Barboule N, Baconnais S, Yin Y, Tadi S, Barbet-Massin E, Le Cam E, Modesti M, Rothenberg E, Calsou P, Charbonnier JB

 The Ku70-Ku80 (Ku) heterodimer binds rapidly and tightly to the ends of DNA double-strand breaks and recruits factors of the non-homologous end-joining (NHEJ) repair pathway through molecular interactions that remain unclear.
 We have determined crystal structures of the Ku-binding motifs (KBM) of the NHEJ proteins APLF (A-KBM) and XLF (X-KBM) bound to a Ku-DNA complex.
 The two KBM motifs bind remote sites of the Ku80 α/β domain.
 The X-KBM occupies an internal pocket formed by an unprecedented large outward rotation of the Ku80 α/β domain.
 We observe independent recruitment of the APLF-interacting protein XRCC4 and of XLF to laser-irradiated sites via binding of A- and X-KBMs, respectively, to Ku80.
 Finally, we show that mutation of the X-KBM and A-KBM binding sites in Ku80 compromises both the efficiency and accuracy of end joining and cellular radiosensitivity.
 A- and X-KBMs may represent two initial anchor points to build the intricate interaction network required for NHEJ.Lire l‘article